Thurgau: Geography

-To the north the canton is bound by the Lake Constance across which lies Germany (Baden-Württemberg and Bavaria) and Austria (Vorarlberg).
-The Rhine creates the border in the northwest.
-To the south lies the canton of St. Gallen; to the west lie the cantons of Zürich and Schaffhausen.
+To the north the canton is bound by Lake Constance (Bodensee) across which lies Germany (Baden-Württemberg and Bavaria) and Austria (Vorarlberg).
+The High Rhine (Hochrhein) and the western part of the Seerhein create the border in the northwest.
+To the south lies the canton of St. Gallen; to the west lies the canton of Zurich and to the northwest, across the High Rhine, the canton of Schaffhausen.
+Horn is an exclave of the canton of Thurgau.

+The main river is the Thur, with other important rivers being the Murg, Aach, and Sitter.
+There are several small lakes, such as Bichelsee, Bommer Weiher, Hasensee, Hüttwilersee, and Nussbaumersee.
+Werd, the largest of the Werd islands at the outflow of Lake Constance, is located in the canton of Thurgau.
+Another island, Entlibühl, ceased to exist.

-The area of the canton is 991 km2 and commonly divided into three hill masses.
-One of these stretches along Lake Constance in the north.
-Another is further inland between the Thur and the river Murg.
-The third one forms the southern border of the canton and merges with the Hörnli mountain in the pre-Alps.
+The canton is located in the Swiss Plateau.
+Having an area of 991 km2, it is commonly divided into three hill masses.
+One of these, the Seerücken, stretches along the shores of Lake Constance in the north.
+Another one, which includes the Immenberg, is further inland between the rivers Thur and Murg.
+The third one forms the southern border of the canton and merges with the Hohgrat, the canton's highest mountain, and Hörnli in the Prealps (or Appenzell Alps).